Storytelling and Vocation

 To learn more about Catherine, click here.

-To learn more about the Birthplace of Country Music, click here.
+To learn more about the Birthplace of Country Music Museum, click here.

 Location: King University

-Rappleye is a national investigative reporter with NBC News, where she produces stories on the criminal legal system, civil rights, and the environment.
-Her work bears a particular emphasis on giving a voice to underrepresented populations, and she has reported on various challenges across the nation, including the growing number of coalfield communities without access to clean water, shootings involving federal law enforcement agents, and most recently, discrimination against Americans who use medication to treat opioid use disorder
+Rappleye is a veteran investigative reporter producing stories on the criminal legal system, civil rights, and the environment.
+Her work bears a particular emphasis on giving a voice to underrepresented populations, and during her many years at NBC News, she reported on various challenges across the nation, including the growing number of coalfield communities without access to clean water, shootings involving federal law enforcement agents, and most recently, discrimination against Americans who use medication to treat opioid use disorder

 She received her bachelor’s degree from The New School, and her master’s degree in Journalism from the Craig Newmark Graduate School of Journalism at the City University of New York.